VAR in the Premier League: Season of hell awaits

 Television panders to a trending human notion that we should all be enraged.
 By football, by everything.

-Video technology in other sports
+VAR and similar video technology in other sports

 There has not yet been a sport where the introduction of video technology has truly hindered the action.
 This is despite perennial warnings of: “It will slow the game down”.